Skip to Main Content

-It’s possible to work less and make more, and passive income can help you do that.
-To earn passive income, you generally must make an upfront investment — either in the form of money or time.
-But once all the pieces are in place, you usually have little to no ongoing work required.
-That means you can sit back and relax while the money flows.
-It won’t necessarily be easy, but these passive income streams are some of the best ways to get started.
+It’s possible to work less and make more, and earning passive income from your investments can help you do that.
+To do so, you’ll need to make an upfront investment of money.
+But once the moves are made, you usually have little to no ongoing work required.
+That means you can sit back and relax while the money flows in.
+It won’t necessarily be easy, but these passive income investment streams are some of the best ways to get started.

 1. Dividend stocks